PedroPCardonaA/NPvsML/README.md

 The purpose of this project is to evaluate and compare the efficiency and performance of traditional NP problem-solving methods with modern machine learning approaches.
 By doing so, we aim to understand the strengths and weaknesses of each approach in solving complex computational problems.

+## Preliminary Results

+The N-Queens problem is showing very good preliminary results with the use of convolutional blocks and fully connected blocks in the model architecture.
+This indicates that the model can effectively learn and generalize the constraints of the N-Queens problem.
+On the other hand, the Travelling Salesman Problem is not showing significant progress with a direct machine learning approach utilizing attention blocks, Transformer blocks, and residual blocks.
+This suggests that the current ML model architecture may not be well-suited for solving the TSP, highlighting the need for further research and possibly different techniques or architectures to address this challenge.

 ## Author
 [Pedro Cardona](https://github.com/PedroPCardonaA)